Gravitational Wave Birefringence from Fuzzy Dark Matter: Gravitational Wave Birefringence in the Milky Way

-Let us firstly focus on the GW propagation over the inhomogeneous FDM field background within the galactic scale.
-Thus, the cosmic expansion effect can be ignored and the background metric can be taken to be flat.
-By setting the scale factor $a=1$ and replacing the conformal time $\eta$ with the physical one $t$, we can reduce Eq.~\eqref{EoMGWt} into
+Let us firstly focus on the GW propagation over a coherent inhomogeneous FDM field around our MW, so that the cosmic expansion can be ignored.
+By setting the scale factor to be $a=1$ and replacing the conformal time $\eta$ with the physical one $t$, we can simplify the general equation in Eq.~\eqref{EoMGWt} as follows

 In order to proceed, we shall work in the coordinates where the GW moves in the $z$-direction, so that the widely-used linearly polarizations can be identified as $h_+ \equiv h_{xx} = -h_{yy}$ and $h_\times \equiv h_{xy} = h_{yx}$.
-According to Ref.~\cite{Isi:2022mbx}, the two circularly polarized GW modes can be written as
+By defining the circularly polarized GW modes as~\cite{Isi:2022mbx}